Wings Over Israel: Gameplay

-Despite the "lite" tag, a fair amount of realism has been built in to the game; 1960s-style bombsights are simulated for the pre-1970s aircraft rather than modern computer-aided aiming reticules.
+Despite the "lite" tag, a fair amount of realism has been built into the game; 1960s-style bombsights are simulated for the pre-1970s aircraft rather than modern computer-aided aiming reticules.
 Dive bombing and level bombing techniques have to be worked out by the player if they are to have success at completing missions.

-Aircraft that come into service after 1970 have advanced Head-Up Displays that allow the player to aim bombs with more accuracy than manual dive bombing techniques.
+Aircraft that came into service after 1970 had advanced Head-Up Displays that allowed the player to aim bombs with more accuracy than manual dive bombing techniques.
 The A and B versions of the AGM-65 Maverick allow much easier ground target destruction for the late-1970s aircraft.

 Israeli air-to-air missiles in the game consist of versions of the AIM-9 Sidewinder, AIM-7 Sparrow, Matra 530, Shafrir-2, and Python-3.
 Early missiles are simulated to be as unreliable as the real missiles were, so regardless of having a "good lock on the target" there is a good chance the missile will still miss.
 Later-model missiles from such as the AIM-9L version of the Sidewinder are much improved and more likely to score a hit.
-Dogfights are usually close-up affairs regardless of the time period; however, as the missiles get better over time, longer-range kills can be achieved.
+Dogfights are usually close-up affairs regardless of the time period, but as the missiles get better over time, longer-range kills can be achieved.

-During a mission the players will fly in a flight of aircraft in which the computer-controlled planes keep in formation as they fly to a target.
+During a mission, the players will fly in a flight of aircraft, in which the computer-controlled planes keep in formation as they fly to a target.
 This flight can be issued various commands: attack other aircraft or ground targets, fly home if they are damaged, or jettison their drop tanks.
 As they fly, many other computer-controlled aircraft will be up in the air and can be viewed as they engage in dogfights or bomb targets.

 Flying over Egyptian or Syrian territories, the player's aircraft will be met with a high level of radar-guided Surface-to-Air Missiles (SAM), and a variety of lethal Anti-Aircraft Artillery (AAA).
 The main SAMs are the soviet SA-2 and SA-6, of which early and later versions are included in the game, increasing lethality accordingly.

 The player can select a historical campaign from either the Six-Day War (1967), the October War (1973), or the Lebanon War (1982), each being from a different era with different aircraft and weapons, forcing the player to employ different tactics in each.
 Individual missions are also available, which can generate random missions.

+Reception

+IGN critic Gord Goble rated the game an 8 out of 10, praising its gameplay.